Summer is quickly fading and I feel like I’m among the minority when I say I’m not excited school is starting soon.

-I’ve done my fair share of yelling and losing it with my 4 kids over the Summer (seriously, how much effort does it take to remove your sopping wet swimsuit from your bedroom floor?).
+I’ve done my fair share of yelling and losing my ever loving mind with my 4 kids over the Summer.

-There have been chore wars and plenty of discussions about expectations, behavior and inappropriate bodily function noises.
+There have been tech time battles, constant sibling bickering and endless lectures about inappropriate bodily function noises.

-But I STILL love Summer and I’m sad it’s ending…..
+But despite all of this, I STILL love Summer and I’m sad it’s ending…..

 Eighteen Summers is Not Enough